atick-faisal/label-studio/docs/source/tutorials/tesseract.md

 * Ensure Docker Compose is installed.
 For MacOS and Windows users, we suggest using Docker Desktop.

-You must also install the [Label Studio ML backend](https://github.com/HumanSignal/label-studio-ml-backend?tab=readme-ov-file#quickstart).
+You must also install the [Annotation Hub ML backend](https://github.com/HumanSignal/label-studio-ml-backend?tab=readme-ov-file#quickstart).

 This tutorial uses the [`tesseract` example](https://github.com/HumanSignal/label-studio-ml-backend/tree/master/label_studio_ml/examples/tesseract).

-### 1. Install Label Studio
+### 1. Install Annotation Hub

-Launch Label Studio.
+Launch Annotation Hub.
 You can follow the guide from the [official documentation](https://labelstud.io/guide/install.html) or use the following commands:

    ```
    docker run -it \